Natural Flora of the Blue Ridge Mountain and Smoky Mountains

 Floral Mantle of the Blue Ridge and Smoky Mountains

-The southern highlands of the Blue Ridge Mountain Province is considered one of the most diverse greenhouse in North America.
+The southern highlands of the Blue Ridge Mountain Province are considered one of the most diverse greenhouse in North America.
 Of the 2,500 identified shrubs, trees, mosses and lichens, there are roughly 1,500 flowering species.
 Out of the 200 species native to the southern highlands there are 40 species of wildflowers only found in this area.
 Of the many vegetation communities, two are unique to this mountain region.
 They are known as heaths and coves.

 Coves are generally remote areas on mountain slopes where the sides of mountain ranges fold inward and are well watered from higher streams.
-The soil is deep and fertile and each cove is characterized by it’s dominant vegetation such as various trees and plant life.
-Some of the flowering plants you’ll find in coves are the crested dwarf iris, trumpet honeysuckle, dog hobble, columbine and the purple fringed orchid.
+The soil is deep and fertile and each cove is characterized by its dominant vegetation such as various trees and plant life.
+Some of the flowering plants you'll find in coves are the crested dwarf iris, trumpet honeysuckle, dog hobble, columbine and the purple fringed orchid.

 The Blue Ridge Highlander is collecting a series of photos and presenting those to our readers for their personal enjoyment.
 We are identifying each photo with reference materials available to us and will be continuing to add additional photos periodically for your viewing pleasure.